Bogaerts' RBI single caps 3-run 8th, Red Sox top Pirates 4-3

 Matt Barnes (2-0) worked one inning of hitless relief.
 Craig Kimbrel pitched the ninth for his third save.

-Hanley Ramirez hit a bases-loaded, two-run double in the eighth off Juan Nicasio (0-2) that made it 3-all.
+Ramirez got his first RBIs of the season, hitting a two-run double with the bases loaded off Juan Nicasio (0-2) that made it 3-all.
 Mookie Betts, the second of two close runners heading home, was out at the plate.

-Bogaerts then slapped his go-ahead hit to right.
+''My pitch was just to throw a sinker inside and I didn't miss,'' Nicasio said. ''The thing is Hanley came out on top.''

-Boston's Mitch Moreland set a club record by hitting a double for the seventh straight game.
+Boston newcomer Mitch Moreland set a club record by hitting a double for the seventh straight game.
+The major league record is eight by Derrek Lee (2007) and Yadier Molina (2016).

+''Being at this ballpark and knowing you've got a little help in left there makes you feel little more comfortable,'' Moreland said of the Green Monster.

-McCutchen hit the first pitch he saw from Eduardo Rodriguez off a billboard above the Green Monster for his 176th career homer.
+McCutchen hit the first pitch he saw from Eduardo Rodriguez off a billboard above the Monster for his 176th career homer.

 The 30-year-old McCutchen - the NL's 2013 MVP - entered the day with just one RBI following an offseason filled with trade rumors.